ONSgeo/geospatial-training/_docs/make_a_good_map.md

 #### Example 4
 This map makes it really hard to see the spatial distribution of burglaries because the size of the symbols is so similar and the geography chosen is so large.
 To better illustrate the pattern a smaller geography was chosen on the update (MSOAs not London Boroughs) and a better distribution of sizes was chosen so the circles are easily distinguishable.

-Some areas of the map don't have data recorded, but this is hard to spot if you don't look very close.
+Some areas of the map don't have data recorded, but this is hard to spot if you don't look very closely.
 It's also tricky to see in the centre where there's quite a clutter of points.
 On the improved map, the use of MSOAs, a bigger range in symbol sizes, and a slight transparency to the layer helps all points be visible.
 Areas of no data are highlighted in a different shade of grey rather than with a symbol.

 Aesthetically, this map doesn't look very pleasant.
-The boundaries are very thick and heavy, and the brown/red colour scheme isn't very nice.
-Something more Aesthetically pleasing could be chosen!
+The boundaries are very thick and heavy, and the brown colour scheme isn't very nice.
+Something more aesthetically pleasing could be chosen!

 <p align="left">
  <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/mapping/good_map_4.png?raw=true" width="80%" alt="A good version of a map showing burglaries in London.">